Violence flares in Turkey's tense southeast after mayors' arrest

-ISTANBUL (Reuters) - Five members of Turkey's security forces and five Kurdish militants were killed on Thursday in clashes in the southeast, where unrest has flared since the arrest this week of two popular mayors.
+ISTANBUL, Oct 27 (Reuters) - Five members of Turkey's security forces and five Kurdish militants were killed on Thursday in clashes in the southeast where unrest has flared since the arrest this week of two popular mayors.

 Two soldiers were killed in a clash near Hani, a town outside Diyarbakir, the region's biggest city, security sources said.
 A third died in a firefight near Cukurca near the Iraqi border, where five militants were also killed, they said.

-A soldier was killed by a homemade explosive device in Bingol, 140 km (85 miles) north of Diyarbakir, and a member of a state-backed militia was killed in Batman province to the east.
+A soldier was killed by a homemade explosive device in Bingol, 140 km north of Diyarbakir, and a member of a state-backed militia was killed in Batman province to the east.

 A lawmaker from the pro-Kurdish Peoples' Democratic Party (HDP) accused the government of blocking the internet throughout the mainly Kurdish southeast after the arrests.